monsoonmaelstrom/book2/book2.md

 “Do you know what he was looking for?
 There was definitely something in there he was expecting to find, and whatever it was, he didn’t get it.”

 “No. I have no clue.
 There was nothing in the flat worth the trouble as far as I know.
-The three of us were tied up in a cellar and drugged pretty much the whole time, so if he ever said what he was looking for, I don’t think any of us heard it.”
+The three of us were tied up in a cellar and drugged pretty much the entire time, so if he ever said what he was looking for, I don’t think any of us heard it.”

 “How *did* he manage to capture all three of you?”
 I ask.

 One person I can see—magic or no magic, if someone gets the drop on you, good luck.
-You’re can only be prepared for what you know or can reasonably expect is coming, and magic doesn’t stop you from being surprised or stop someone from bashing you over the head if you have no idea they’re there.
+You can only be prepared for what you know or can reasonably expect is coming, and magic doesn’t stop you from being surprised or stop someone from bashing you over the head if you have no idea they’re there.
 But three people?
 I’m not sure how that happens without some bloodshed at the very least.

 “You know the festival smoke bombs?
 The ones that make the colored smoke at the performances around the holidays?